joepk90/git-encryption-example/readme.md

 ## Considerations (To Do)

 ### git pre commit check (bash/pre-commit-hook.sh)
-it could be worth while improving the sscript to only check for staged files, so unstaged unencrypted secrets won't prevent us from committing our changes.
+it could be worth while improving the script to only check for staged files, so unstaged unencrypted secrets won't prevent us from committing our changes.

-### encryption is not consitent
-Currently decrypting and encrypting a file will cause the file to change.
-This is likely due to a the encryption method using more than just the password (seed), perhaps the time?

-I don't think this will cause any issues because the file can just be checked out if it has had no changes.
-And if it has had changes, the encrypted text will have changed anyway...

-Eitherway, it might be nice if this "feature" was disabled, and encryting/decrytping a file always produced the same output assuming the text content is the same.